Volt-Soft/Stellar-Engine/README.md

-# Stars Align demo
+# Stars Align Engine Demi

-A Demo game for a [Pico-8](https://www.lexaloffle.com/pico-8.php) Platformer Engine.
+A All-in-one [Pico-8](https://www.lexaloffle.com/pico-8.php) Platformer Game/Engine.

 ## Game Design Document

-Although the [Game Design Document](./GDD.md) is written in French, it will be translated futurely.
+See the [Game Design Document](./GDD.md) for more  details and understanding.

+## Development

+This game is still in design.
+Only the sprites are made.